top of page

 2. What are the goals of the trip?
 Through enriching immersive experiences, French language educators will gain an increased cultural understanding of Senegal and will work together on curriculum design.
 The trip will focus on various topics such as education, literature, history, world cultural heritage sites, environment, global issues, and more.
 Participants will have various opportunities to interact 1-1 and in small groups with Senegalese students, educators, writers, researchers, artists, and families.

 4. How do I exchange into CFA for personal purchases?
-Participants can pre-order CFA through Vive a month or two prior to departure and you will receive it upon arrival in Senegal.
-New $100 & $50 bills may get a better exchange rate.
+Participants can pre-order CFA through Vive a month prior to departure and you will receive it upon arrival in Senegal.
+You bring your new $100 & $50 bills to Senegal for the exchange.
 We recommend bringing some additional USD in addition to ATM cards in case you need more cash.
 Infrequently, credit cards could be used for purchases in a store, but typically cash is required.
 We can give recommendations on how much to exchange closer to your departure, but typically $200-$300 is sufficient depending on what kind of souvenirs you want.

 6. What do I need to know re paperwork to enter Senegal?
 See this link from the US State Department for passport, entry requirements, and safety information.